Well Done! You have successfully completed a small surgical procedure today.

 While you are still comfortably numb from the local anesthetic, here are a few post-op instructions to get you through the next few days:

 Before the local anesthetic wears out, please take the prescribed painkillers to minimizediscomfort.
-Do continue taking the painkillers at the prescribed dosage and frequency for the next few days.
-Pain and discomfort is usually the worst in the first 3 days and gradually reduces thereafter.
+Do take the painkillers at the prescribed dosage and frequency for the next few days.
+Pain and discomfort is the most in the first 3 days and gradually reduces thereafter.

-Place a piece of folded gauze over the wound and bite down firmly for 10 minutes to stop the bleeding.
+Place a piece of folded gauze over the wound and bite down firmly for 20 minutes to stop the bleeding.
 Tuck the gauze neatly on the socket and close your lips around it.
 Do not let the gauze stick out of the mouthlike a cigarette.
-Change the gauze if it gets too wet.
+Change the gauze if it gets too wet and bite firmly for another 20 minutes.
+Repeat if necessary.
 If active bleeding (thick bright red blood and clots) persists despite a few tries, please call the clinic number during office hours or head down to the nearest hospital A&E department after office hours.

 Some facial and intraoral swelling can be expected around the op site for the next 4 to 5 days.
 There may be slight skin bruising colour around the face and sometimes down the neck.
 This usually resolves after 7-10 days.